kachkaev/website/README.md

 #### Initial profile infos

 Because profile infos have not been collected yet, the app will ‘gracefully degrade’ by showing blank space instead of statistics.
-We can instantiate profile infos by manually requesting several public URLs: `/update-profiles/[profile-name]?[security-token]`.
+We can instantiate profile infos by manually requesting corresponding URLs: `/update-profiles/[profile-name]?[security-token]`.

 #### Cron jobs (recurring updates to profile infos)